-The Robert Schuman Centre for Advanced Studies (RSCAS) offers one-year Jean Monnet Fellowships to scholars who have obtained their doctorate more than 5 years prior to the start of the fellowship.
-The Fellowship programme is open to post-docs, tenure track academics and those wishing to spend their sabbatical at the Robert Schuman Centre.
+The Robert Schuman Centre for Advanced Studies (RSCAS) offers one-year Jean Monnet Fellowships to scholars who have obtained their doctorate more than five years prior to the start of the fellowship.
+The Fellowship program is open to post-docs, tenure track academics, and those wishing to spend their sabbatical at the Robert Schuman Centre.
 The Centre offers up to 20 Fellowships a year.

 U.S. Fulbright Scholar Program